I don’t recommend driving RVs into Wyoming in the winter.

 We sat down at a cafe and ordered biscuits and gravy.
 Before Victor met me, he had never had biscuits and gravy.
 Before I met Victor, I had never had real Mexican refried beans (only that fake stuff that comes out of a can).

-We are definitely cut from different cloth, but some would say his yin and my yang make a perfectly balanced circle.
+Our differences definitely set us apart, but some would argue that his yin complements my yang, forming a perfectly balanced circle.